GSA/digitalgov.gov/content/topics/social-media/_index.md

     - title: "How to start and sustain a federal podcast"
       summary: "Discover how to create and maintain a successful podcast at your federal agency."
       href: "https://digital.gov/resources/how-to-start-and-sustain-a-federal-podcast"
-    - title: "Three Tips for Using Facebook and Instagram Stories"
+    - title: "Three tips for using Facebook and Instagram stories"
       summary: "See how USA.gov and USAGov en Español use stories to increase their engagement rate and number of followers as they deliver helpful information to the public."
       href: "https://blog.usa.gov/three-tips-for-using-facebook-and-instagram-stories"
 ---